Digger (video game): Music

 During normal game play "Popcorn" is used as background music.
 In bonus mode the Overture to Wilhelm Tell by Gioachino Rossini plays.
-If the player dies, a rendition of Frédéric Chopin's Piano Sonata No. 2 in B flat Minor (also known as The Funeral March) is played, accompanied with a picture of a RIP gravestone.
+If the player dies, a rendition of Frédéric Chopin's Piano Sonata No. 2 in B flat Minor (also known as The Funeral March) is played, accompanied with a picture of an RIP gravestone.
 Digger used a pulse-width modulation sound system, which was unusual and advanced for 1983.

+Reception

+Creative Computing in 1984 said that Digger "combines the best aspects of Pac-Man and Dig-Dug".
+Praising its graphics and sound, the magazine concluded that "it never loses its luster even after hours of play.
+Digger strikes a rich vein in a mountain of games".

 Legacy

+An enhanced remake titled Digger HD was developed by Creat Studios and released on October 1, 2009 for PlayStation 3.
-In 1998, Andrew Jenner created a free-software version under GPL of the game, called Digger Remastered, by reverse engineering the original game.
-Around 2004 the original source code also became available, but only for "historical interest" and not under a free license.

-In 2000, a clone of the game called Millennium Digger: The Artful Machine was released by Alawar Entertainment.
-It included a classic game mode as well as a modern reimagining of the game with new levels and graphics.
+Multiple unauthorized versions and fan-remakes have been released, most of which still have Digger in the name.
+In 1998, Andrew Jenner created a free-software version under GPL of the game, Digger Remastered, by reverse engineering the original game.
+In 2000, Millennium Digger: The Artful Machine was released by Alawar Entertainment.
+It adds a reimagining of the game with new levels and graphics.
+Digger Mobile Edition runs on mobile phones (or small devices capable of running Java ME).

-Digger Remastered is available for AmigaOS, DOS, Linux, GP2X, Java, OS X, Wii, MorphOS, RiscOS, Dreamcast, Unix and Windows.
-Digger Wii is a homebrew port of Digger Remastered to Nintendo Wii.
-Digger Mobile Edition is a port for mobile phones (or small devices capable of running Java ME).
 Digger Classic is a port of Digger Remastered to Android.

-An enhanced remake titled Digger HD was developed by Creat Studios and released on October 1, 2009 for PlayStation 3.

-In 2015, Digger was released for ColecoVision.
-In 2018 a non-commercial fan remake of Digger has been developed for Commodore 64 using cc65.